ahmedabdelkarim/BarcodeScanner-iOS/README.md

 # BarcodeScanner-iOS
-Custom control for scanning barcode, with demo project showing capabilities of BarcodeScanner control.
+Custom control written in Swift 5 for scanning barcode, with demo project showing capabilities of BarcodeScanner control.

 **BarcodeScanner:**
 * Written in Swift 5